oliversalzburg/action-automatic-semantic-releases/README.md

 The easiest type of GitHub Release is to just release whenever you push a versioned tag.

-Maintaining the `automatic_release_tag` on the repo and creating releases requires write permissions to `contents`.
+Maintaining the `automatic-release-tag` on the repo and creating releases requires write permissions to `contents`.

 ### Tagged Build (Release on Tag Push)